totemic-tools/poly_post/README.md

 # PolyPost

-A customizable publishing engine with markdown and code highlighting support.
+A publishing engine with markdown and code highlighting support.

 ## Features